django/channels/docs/tutorial/part_2.rst

       layer method.
 (All channel layer methods are asynchronous.)
     * Group names are restricted to ASCII alphanumerics, hyphens, and periods only.
-Since this code constructs a group name directly from the room name, it will fail if the room name contains any characters that aren’t valid in a group name.
+Since this code constructs a group name directly from the room name, it will fail if the room name contains any characters that aren't valid in a group name.

 * self.accept()